Kaiconure/SellNPC/README.md

 - `add <item_name>` - This adds an item to your auto-sell list.
 Run as `sellnpc auto add bone chip`.
 - `remove <item_name>` - This removes an item from your auto-sell list.
 Run as `sellnpc auto remove beehive chip`.

+The new features are fully compatible with multibox setups.
+This means you can run something like `send @all sellnpc auto add treant bulb` and there will be no risk of cross-corruption of data.

+---

+Keep in mind that the auto-sell list is OFF by default.
+You'll need to run `sellnpc auto on` to use it.

+**There's no way to recover items that were accidentally sold to an NPC, so use it at your own risk.
+I will not be held responsible for mistakes made using this addon.**